Trauma- & Stressor-Related Disorders

 Currently, there are certain drugs being investigated to treat disorders like PTSD, but there is no specific drug that can treat any of the trauma- and stressor-related disorders.
 Medications are often used to address specific symptoms, such as depression, anxiety, or even psychosis.

-Medications will typically be used in conjunction with behavioral interventions like different types of psychotherapy.
 For example, a person may be prescribed antidepressants for depression or anxiety, anxiolytic medications for severe anxiety (with discretion as these medications can be addictive), sleep aids, and medications to treat withdrawal symptoms and cravings related to use of alcohol or drugs.
 Medications are not sufficient on their own; they must be combined with therapy.

 If someone has a co-occurring trauma- and stressor-related disorder and a substance use disorder, the two must be treated at the same time.
 It is essentially impossible to achieve success by addressing one disorder first, even if the clinician thinks that the trauma- and stressor-related disorder is triggering abuse of alcohol or drugs.